ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 - [Psychic Armory](https://www.nexusmods.com/baldursgate3/mods/14476) is a mix of a scavenger/treasure hunt, and upgrade path for various items included within.
 The Sussur Bloom found in the basement of the Arcane Tower is used for upgrading.
 - [FoeBane](https://www.nexusmods.com/baldursgate3/mods/12523) adds a great reward to the Druid Grove questline, which can further be upgraded with a magic scabard in Act 3 (Jaheira's Basement).
 - [Enchantments of Faerun](https://mod.io/g/baldursgate3/m/enchantments-of-faerun#description) is an elaborate mod that spreads materials for equipment enchantment throughout the game.

+## Upgrading Your Avatar

+Over the course of playing Listonomicon, players will have two elaborate mods to interact with (or ignore):

+[Path of the Righteous](https://www.nexusmods.com/baldursgate3/mods/16597) is the traditional good guy fantasy.
+Collect a number of relics and undertake the quests, rituals, and spell casting necessary to restore tarnished artifacts to glory.

+[Path of Undeath](https://www.nexusmods.com/baldursgate3/mods/9164) is the inverse.
+By following esoteric rituals and clues, a player can uncover the means to die - and rise again as a dreaded master of undeath.

 ## Inventory Management & QoL